Gold Bullion Cornflower

 Planting & Growing

 Gold Bullion Cornflower will grow to be about 24 inches tall at maturity, with a spread of 18 inches.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 15 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant should only be grown in full sunlight.
 It is very adaptable to both dry and moist locations, and should do just fine under typical garden conditions.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is not particular as to soil pH, but grows best in poor soils.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This is a selected variety of a species not originally from North America.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.